Signal briefing / Regional ISP

 RIPE records show AS200835 was created on 29 April 2026, sponsored by Cloud Lease Ltd, and peering with AS206446 and AS12400.
 Mirror data confirms the single announced prefix.
 The FutureIL website describes game servers, DDoS protection, and a support team, while the shop sells VIP memberships and in-game items, with payments handled by Tebex Limited.

-The entity’s control surface centers on the AS200835 registration and its RIPE objects.
+The entity’s control surface centers on the AS200835 registration and its RIPE entities.
 The game-server infrastructure and e-commerce storefront are tightly coupled to this network identity.
 Any misstep in routing configuration, withdrawal of the sponsor LIR, or registry record alteration could disconnect the gaming community from the global internet, disrupting service and revenue.

 No independent corporate registry record from Israel confirms the legal business behind the trading name.
 The website claims "1,500+ purchases" but there is no audited revenue or user count.
 Active BGP monitoring data that proves the prefix is actually announced is missing from the evidence package, so the public assessment must treat the routing footprint as registry-claimed rather than operationally confirmed.

-Concrete watchpoints include any change to the RIPE aut-num or organisation objects for AS200835, new or withdrawn BGP announcements from its peers, termination of the sponsorship by Cloud Lease Ltd, or the appearance of a formal company registration or directorship that would clarify the legal structure.
+Concrete watchpoints include any change to the RIPE aut-num or organisation entities for AS200835, new or withdrawn BGP announcements from its peers, termination of the sponsorship by Cloud Lease Ltd, or the appearance of a formal company registration or directorship that would clarify the legal structure.
 Each of these would materially shift the infrastructure relevance of this subject.

 Until verified corporate filings, traffic telemetry, and consistent BGP route announcements are available, the public profile remains confined to registry identity.
 Readers should treat the current operating claim as a snapshot of a young, sponsorship-dependent network operator whose gaming community and commercial viability rest on technical and administrative continuity that has not yet been independently tested.